With each strike, fears grow that Israel, the US and Iran's allies are inching closer to all-out war

 Of all Iran’s regional proxies, Hezbollah faces the biggest dilemma.

-And in the end, experts say, it might not be a single strike that does it.
+And experts say it might not be a single strike that does it.

-Israel is determined to see tens of thousands of its citizens return to communities near the border with Lebanon that were evacuated under Hezbollah fire nearly three months ago, and after Oct.
-7 it may no longer be able to tolerate an armed Hezbollah presence just on the other side of the frontier.
+Israel is determined to see tens of thousands of its citizens return to communities near the border with Lebanon that were evacuated under Hezbollah fire nearly three months ago.
+After Oct.
+7, it may no longer be able to tolerate an armed Hezbollah presence on the other side of the frontier.

-Israeli leaders have repeatedly threatened to use military force if Hezbollah does not respect a 2006 U.N. cease-fire that ordered the militant group to withdraw from the border.
+Israeli leaders have repeatedly threatened to use military force if Hezbollah doesn’t respect a 2006 U.N. cease-fire that ordered the militant group to withdraw from the border.

 “Neither side wants a war, but the two sides believe it is inevitable,” said Yoel Guzansky, a senior researcher at Israel’s Institute for National Security Studies at Tel Aviv University.
 “Everybody in Israel thinks it’s just a matter of time until we need to change the reality” so that people can return to their homes, he said.